-The red blood cell indices (RBC indices) are part of a routine blood test called the complete blood count (CBC).
-The CBC is used as a measure of general health.
-It measures the quantity and physical characteristics of different populations of cells found in the blood.
+Red blood cell (RBC) indices are individual components of a routine blood test called the complete blood count (CBC).
+The CBC is used to measure the quantity and physical characteristics of different types of cells found in your blood.

-Blood consists of red blood cells, white blood cells (WBCs), and platelets that are suspended in your plasma.
+Blood consists of RBCs, white blood cells (WBCs), and platelets that are suspended in your plasma.
 Platelets are cells that enable clot formation.
 RBCs contain hemoglobin, which carries oxygen throughout your body to all of your tissues and organs.
 An RBC is pale red and gets its color from hemoglobin.
-Red blood cells are doughnut-shaped, but with a thinner area in the middle instead of a hole.
-Your red blood cells are normally all the same color, size, and shape, but certain conditions can cause variations, which impair their ability to function properly.
+It’s shaped like a doughnut, but it has a thinner area in the middle instead of a hole.
+Your RBCs are normally all the same color, size, and shape.
+However, certain conditions can cause variations that impair their ability to function properly.

 - chronic diseases like cancer, diabetes, inflammatory bowel disease, kidney disease, or thyroiditis, which is an inflammation of your thyroid gland

 - chronic infections like HIV or tuberculosis

-- diseases affecting the bone marrow, such as leukemia, lymphoma, or multiple myeloma
+- diseases affecting your bone marrow, such as leukemia, lymphoma, or multiple myeloma

 - lead poisoning